forthy42/net2o/wiki/squid.md

   + *The energy consumption of proof of work*
   + *The non-scaleable replicated, but not partitioned ledger*

+The lightning network tries to address the last point, by doing transactions off-chain.

 ## Introduction

-I figured out that the user layer of my net2o peer to peer protocol needs some sort of asset transaction protocol (cryptocurrency), and when secure protocols meet money, it's not just technology that matters.
+I figured out that the user layer of my net2o peer to peer protocol needs some sort of asset transaction protocol (“cryptocurrency”), and when secure protocols meet money, it's not just technology that matters.
 This paper will therefore take both sides into consideration.